Hearing Tests and Evaluations

 At ENT & Audiology Associates, we test hearing across the lifespan.
 Accurate diagnosis of type, degree, and configuration of a hearing loss is essential to determining the best treatment method.
-We use a comprehensive test battery to thoroughly evaluate your auditory system.
+When you get a Raleigh, NC hearing test at ENT & Audiology Associates, we use a comprehensive test battery to thoroughly evaluate your auditory system.
 Your specific testing protocol will be determined by Dr. Holmes and our team of audiologists to best fit your or your child’s needs.

 is an evaluation to examine the status of your middle ear by measuring pressure and eardrum movement.

 measures hearing thresholds at different frequencies.
 Depending on the age of the patient, this is performed in a variety of different ways.

 measures ability to recognize conversational words at different volumes.

 assess outer hair cell function in the cochlea.

 evaluates how sound travels from the ear to the lower brainstem, specifically looking at the auditory nerve.

 Conditioned Play Audiometry (CPA) is a hearing test designed to access the hearing for very young children between the ages of 2 and 5 years old.
 Behavioral conditioning through games is used to get the children to respond to sounds.